wodencafe/GarbageDisposal/README.md

 # GarbageDisposal

-**GarbageDisposal** is a library to register callbacks when an object is *Garbage Collected*, without incurring the penalty for implementing the *finalize* method.
+**GarbageDisposal** is a library to register callbacks when an object is [Garbage Collected](https://www.cubrid.org/blog/understanding-java-garbage-collection), without incurring the penalty for implementing the [finalize](https://docs.oracle.com/javase/9/docs/api/java/lang/Object.html#finalize--) method.
+Also *finalize* is now **deprecated**.

-Please see [here](https://stackoverflow.com/questions/2860121/why-do-finalizers-have-a-severe-performance-penalty) for more details on why it is problematic to implement the *finalize* method directly.
+Please see [here](https://stackoverflow.com/questions/2860121/why-do-finalizers-have-a-severe-performance-penalty) and [here](https://docs.oracle.com/javase/9/docs/api/java/lang/Object.html#finalize--) for more details on why it is problematic to implement the *finalize* method directly.

 ## Getting Started

-This project is in the process of being hosted on *Maven Central*, when this is complete this artifact will be available and this section will be updated with the Maven coordinates.
+This project is in the process of being hosted on [Maven Central](https://search.maven.org/), when this is complete this artifact will be available and this section will be updated with the Maven coordinates.

 ## Example of Use